 We don’t just talk about marketing.

-In the past few weeks, we spent $4,008.13 on content promotion, testing how our new add-on services significantly improve content performance.
+In the past few weeks, we spent $4,008.13 on content promotion, testing how our new custom image and video services significantly improve content performance.

 I’m going to show you countless ways to bring down costs and increase performance in this post.

 But first, you’re going to discover why we’re talking about promoted content in the first place, instead of other ‘free’ organic alternatives.

 Social is now pay to play.
 You just gotta deal.

 Stick the discount on a Facebook page tab (yes, those were a thing), and funnel people to like your page to get their hands on the goods.